scribe-security/docs/docs/intro.md

 ## Getting Started

 To get started navigate in your browser to <a href='https://beta.hub.scribesecurity.com/producer-products'>this address</a>.
-You can also try Scribe out with a demo project <a href='/docs/sampleproject'>here</a>.
+You can also try Scribe out with a local CLI (not in the CI pipeline) with a demo project <a href='/docs/sampleproject'>here</a>.

 Once you have a project you want to connect to Scribe Hub follow the instructions matching your CI pipeline <a href='/docs/ci-integration'>here</a>.